-Swingtronic is a monthly Swing dance event featuring popular vintage bands in an upscale nightclub ambiance.
+Swingtronic is a monthly Swing dance event featuring popular vintage bands in an upscale nightclub atmosphere.

-Originally emphasizing electroswing, Swingtronic now features regular Swing and New Orleans jazz bands such as the Big Butter Jazz Band, Dave Stuckey, the Holy Crow Jazz Band, and Jonathan Stout and His Campus Five Featuring Hilary Alexander.
+Originally emphasizing electro swing, Swingtronic now features regular Swing dancing (Lindy) and New Orleans jazz bands such as the Big Butter Jazz Band, Dave Stuckey, the Holy Crow Jazz Band, and Jonathan Stout and His Campus Five Featuring Hilary Alexander.
 DJ Professor Watson spins dance music between sets.
-There is often additional entertainment in the form of a burlesque performance.

 If you’re looking for good Swing music and good dancing in a nightclub environment, definitely check out Swingtronic!